hasanbahadir/hashub-vector-sdk/README.md

 ## 🔐 Authentication

-Get your API key from [HashHub Console](https://console.hashhub.dev):
+Get your API key from [Hashub Console](https://console.Hashub.dev):

-1. Sign up at HashHub Console
+1. Sign up at Hashub Console
 2. Create a new API key
 3. Choose your pricing tier
 4. Start building!